Tune Into E! This Sunday for Everything 2018 Billboard Music Awards: Get the Scoop on Our Comprehensive Award Show Coverage!

 Plus, be sure to tune into E! the following Monday May 21 to get all of the behind-the-scenes moments you didn't see.
 Join pop culture personalities Carissa Culiner, Morgan Stewart and Justin Sylvester on Daily Pop the morning after for a live discussion of the biggest, most fascinating stories.

-In the afternoon, Will Marfuggi and Melanie Bromley provide a full pop culture analysis of the trending headlines from the highly anticipated event you won't get anywhere else.
+In the afternoon, Will Marfuggi and Melanie Bromley provide a full pop culture analysis of the trending headlines from the highly anticipated event you won't get anywhere else on Live From E!.
 That's not all!
-E!
-News' Jason Kennedy will reveal all of the juiciest moments from the awards show you didn't see on TV, including 1-on-1 interviews with your favorite stars and exclusive scoop from the wild Las Vegas after parties.
+On Monday night's all-new E!
+News Jason Kennedy will reveal all of the juiciest moments from the awards show you didn't see on TV, including 1-on-1 interviews with your favorite stars and exclusive scoop from the wild Las Vegas after parties.

 Don't forget to keep up on social media!
 On Instagram, E!
 News will premiere an all-new fan-favorite Top Stories featuring Billboard Awards coverage on Monday May 21 delivering E!'s fresh, comedic and quick-pace take on the biggest moments of the night.
 Fans can get up-to-the-minute content on E!
 News digital and @enews across social platforms (Instagram, Twitter, and Facebook).